Jackal (Marvel Comics character): Spider-Verse

-In the Spider-Verse storyline, the Miles Warren of Earth-802 is one of the top scientists working for Jennix of the Inheritors.
-Jennix once stated to Miles "I keep you around because you were once the most brilliant mind on the planet."
-Spider-Man of Earth-94, Scarlet Spider, and Black Widow of Earth-1610 later encounter Miles Warren when they infiltrate the Baxter Building to disable Jennix' cloning device (which is used to create new bodies for the Inheritors if they get killed in action).
+An alternate universe version of Miles Warren from Earth-802 appears in Spider-Verse.
+This version works for Jennix of the Inheritors.

 Secret Wars

-During the Secret Wars storyline, Spider-Gwen encounters the Jackal of Arachnia and covers him with webbing as he is robbing a grave after which he exclaims he is the best geneticist of his generation.
+An alternate universe version of Jackal from the Battleworld domain of Arachnia appears in Secret Wars.

 What If?

 In "What If The Punisher Had Killed Spider-Man?", Warren successfully dupes the Punisher into killing Spider-Man and abandons him to take the fall in his place.
 Becoming a hunted fugitive, the Punisher eventually tracks Warren down and intends to surrender him to the police.
-But when the NYPD is about to arrest Punisher instead, threatening to kill him should he shoot Warren, Warren is executed (off-panel) by the Punisher after the latter gleefully concludes the story with the words: "See you on the other side, Jackal."
+The Punisher ends up killing Jackal after being confronted by the NYPD.

 Dead No More: The Clone Conspiracy

 When Warren reveals his plans for New U, Kaine and the Gwen Stacy of Earth-65 step in to stop him from winning Peter to his side.
-Kaine later told Spider-Man that they have visited various unidentified alternate universes where "Peter" had agreed to Jackal's plans for New U Technologies have led to catastrophe in the form of the Carrion Virus, unaware the "Peters" they had viewed were in-fact alternative versions of Ben Reilly.
+Kaine later told Spider-Man that they have visited various unidentified alternate universes where Ben Reilly agreed to Jackal's plans for New U Technologies, resulting in the Carrion virus devastating Earth.